A big, breezy front porch is the welcoming entrance to the country-home-chic SunCafe Organic.

 I sat indoors as the day was particularly hot, but that long rectangular fire pit speaks of chilly evenings nestled between friends with drinks in-hand.
 Note to self.

-Once I settled in I broke a mac-n-cheese fast, sipped an unsweetened iced green tea, eased into my little corner and thanked the universe for bringing me to L.A.
+Once I settled in, I broke a mac-n-cheese fast, sipped an unsweetened iced green tea, eased into my little corner and thanked the universe for bringing me to Los Angeles.
 I get to eat way better than most people with food sensitivities.

 To fight off chronic fatigue, memory issues, skin problems and generally feeling rotten, I’ve been following the Candida Diet for 2 years now.
 I’ve seen my health steadily improve, beaten most of my symptoms and am now working to establish a solid balance of healthy microbes in my gut so that I never relapse into a path set up for more serious problems in the future.